 When I was told about this seminary and the fact that it is the oldest seminary in Asia, I had no clue what a seminary is.
 Thanks to Google I learned that it is the place where priests in the Christian tradition are trained.
 So to tick off another first, I made my first visit to Rachol Seminary in South Goa.

 From Curtorim, we drove towards the village of Raia and Rachol.
-A colorful arch built as part of a laterite stone wall welcomes the visitors and also acts as a signboard of the seminary and the village.
-A small hillock on the left has a white church like structure with a long wall by its side and beautiful gardens, appears suddenly out of nowhere in the middle of rice fields.
-There were hardly any vehicles or people so we peacefully parked the car and entered the only open door.
+A colorful arch built as part of a laterite stone wall welcomes visitors.
+And also acts as a signboard for the seminary and the village.
+A small hillock on the left has a white church-like structure with a long wall on the side.
+The beautiful garden appears suddenly out of nowhere in the middle of rice fields.
+There were hardly any vehicles or people.
+So we peacefully parked the car and entered the only open door.

 We roamed around this 400-year-old seminary which is a rectangular structure around a central courtyard with some curious pillars standing in it.
 There are long corridors with windows looking into the corridors on one side and rooms on another side.
 The church part was under renovation when I visited.
 But the tall hall is impressive with some colorful stucco work on the walls – a part of which I could capture from the upper window of the seminary.

 The wall murals all over the walls of the seminary were the high point of this visit.
 There are so many wall murals – that is paintings that are directly painted on the walls.
 You can spend the whole day appreciating and understanding them.
 I do not understand Christian themes too much, but I could appreciate the detailing in the paintings in subtle colors.
 To see scenes from Christ’s life with women in saris is something that makes the paintings unique – for seamlessly blending the local sensibilities with the themes of another land.
 I wish there was a way to guide visitors through these paintings.